AEF1551s/16x2_particle_simulation/README.md

 Go to project directory and create build folder:
 `$ mkdir build`
 Generate Makefiles, example is given with *Unix Makefiles*:
 `$ cmake -G "Unix Makefiles" -B ./build`
-Then build project without flashing option:
-`$ cmake -D FLASH=OFF build`
 Run make in /build to compile:
 `$ make`

 ## Flashing
-Flashing is done using OpenOCD.
-To flash you must specify `-D FLASH=ON` when building the project.
+Flashing is done using OpenOCD and flashes every time compilation time.
 The openocd command is excecuted as post-build command.
 To change the interface and target configuration, see CMakeLists.txt `openocd_flags`.

- Build project with flashing option:
-`$ cmake -D FLASH=ON build`
 Run make in /build to compile and flash:
 `$ make`